 - Equity (if refinancing).
 If you are refinancing, private lenders may allow you to go up to a maximum of 85% in loan-to-value.
-For example, if your property is value at $400K, you can refinance up to $340K.
+For example, if your property is valued at $400,000, you can refinance up to $340,000.
 Many private lenders prefer a maximum LTV of 75%, especially in British Columbia.
 With respect to a minimum equity stake in your property, there is none.

 If you’ve signed up for a collateral mortgage with a bank, you’ve essentially pledged all your equity to that bank.
 Consequently, it makes it almost impossible for another lender, even a private lender, to refinance your property, provide a second mortgage or even for you to switch lenders at the time of your renewal.

 A good mortgage broker can help connect you to the right private mortgage lender.
 With a private lender, the broker’s commission isn’t included in the loan amount, so your broker will charge you a small upfront fee.
 Despite the charge, it may be worth it to find a lender who can provide you with the lowest mortgage rate for your financial needs.